near/NEPs/archive/0000-staking-contract.md

 There a number of applications around DeFi and staking that are going to happened soon.
 Currently they require a separate set of multi-sig holders on a different chain.
 This creates new vectors of attack in addition to reducing visibility of security on chain.

-Because in NEAR contracts can stake, we can relatively easily add the support for any generic staking finance contracts.
+Because in NEAR contracts can stake, we can relatively easily add the support for any generic staking financial contracts.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions